Skip to main content

 This content is provided for informational purposes only and does not constitute legal advice.
 Information is current as of the date accessed.
 For the most up-to-date outbreak information, please consult official CDC and FDA websites.

-Last updated February 23, 2026 · Reviewed by Ron Simon · Facts verified February 23, 2026
+Last updated April 23, 2026 · Reviewed by Ron Simon · Facts verified April 23, 2026

 Free Case Evaluation